forlilab/Ringtail/README.md

 pip install --editable .
 ```
 ## Definitions
-- _DLG_: Docking Log File, output from AutoDock-GPU
+- __DLG__: Docking Log File, output from AutoDock-GPU.
-- _Cluster_: Each DLG contains a number of independent runs, usually 20-50.
+- __Cluster__: Each DLG contains a number of independent runs, usually 20-50.
 These independent poses are then clustered by RMSD, giving groups of similar poses called clusters.
-- _Pose_: The predicted ligand shape and position for single run of a single ligand in a single receptor
+- __Pose__: The predicted ligand shape and position for single run of a single ligand in a single receptor.
-- _Binding score/ binding energy_: The predicited binding energy from AutoDock
+- __Binding score/ binding energy__: The predicited binding energy from AutoDock.
-- _Ringtail_:
+- __Ringtail__:
 > Drat, I'm not a cat!
 Even though this eye-catching omnivore sports a few vaguely feline characteristics such as pointy ears, a sleek body, and a fluffy tail, the ringtail is really a member of the raccoon family. https://animals.sandiegozoo.org/animals/ringtail

 ## Basic Usage
-The script for writing a database and filtering is `run_ringtail.py`.
-Upon calling Ringtail for the first time, the user must specify where the program can find DLGs to write to the newly-created database.
+The script for writing a database and filtering is `run_ringtail.py`. __This is intended to be used for a set of DLGs pertaining to a single target.
+This may include multiple ligand libraries as long as the target is the same.
+Be cautious when adding results from multiple screening runs, since some target information is checked and some is not.__ Upon calling Ringtail for the first time, the user must specify where the program can find DLGs to write to the newly-created database.
 This is done using the
 `--file`, `--file_path`, and/or `--file_list` options.
 Any combination of these options can be used, and multiple arguments for each are accepted. dlg.gz files
 are also accepted.
 After this initial run, a database is created and may be read directory for subsequent filtering operations.
 #### Inputs